 May 14 the independence of Israel was proclaimed and from May 24 Israelis began to storm the Latrun.
 There were three big offensive and all of them were unsuccessful due to poor organization and lack of basic necessities - equipment, weapons and ammunition.
 Then a so-called 'Burmese' road to Jerusalem runs south to Latrun was hastily built.
 It was named Burmese road (דרך בורמה - darekh Burma) by analogy with the highway, which the Allies supplied Kuomintang China during the Second World War.

-In 1949, after the ceasefire the Fort remained in the hands of the Jordanians and was surrounded by a strip of no-man-land.
+In 1949, after the ceasefire, the Fort remained in the hands of the Jordanians and was surrounded by a strip of no-man-land.
 'Latrun Silent' was a big problem for Israel, because despite the agreement, there were numerous incidents on the road to Jerusalem.
-During the Six-Day War Fort was taken within a few hours on the night of 5 to 6 of June by 4th Brigade (commander Moshe Yovet).
+During the Six-Day War, the Fort was taken within a few hours on the night of 5 to 6 of June by 4th Brigade (commander Moshe Yovet).

 In 1982, at the area around Fort Latrun Tank Museum Jad La-Shiryon (יד לשריון) with the memorial to the fallen soldiers Israel's Armoured Forces was founded.

 Monastery was closed for visitors at the time.
 But there is a wine shop and you can stock up.
 Very inexpensive and very good.
-By the way - there is no sobering-up stations in Israel, despite of quite big Russian diaspora.
+By the way - there are no sobering-up stations in Israel, despite quite big Russian diaspora.

 There should be a concrete shed on the place of former detention camp, but I did not find it.